 When summer rolls around, folks in Westchester, NY tend to get outside more.
 They go outside to work in the garden, to swim in lakes and pools, and to have picnics in green parks.
 So it makes sense that animals that have been living in human dwellings for the winter would also start getting outside more as well.
 But, neither people nor rodents will move outside freely when the weather warms up!
 So, if you are thinking your rodent problem will solve itself because warmer weather is coming, you're likely to be disappointed.

-Not only will mice and rats refuse to move outside in the warmer weather, other rats and mice will typically join those rodents inside your home if the infestation is not taken care of.
+Not only will mice and rats refuse to move outside in the warmer weather, but other rats and mice will also typically join those rodents inside your home if the infestation is not taken care of.
 Not only can outside rodents take advantage of holes in your walls or foundation, but those rodents already established inside will continue to have litters of baby mice and rats.

 The Problem With Rodents Inside Your Home